Reporting year 2021

 The number of children on protection plans is at its lowest point since 2015, and the associated rate is at its lowest point since 2013.

-The number of children on protection plans at 31 March 2021 shows a fall of 3% compared with a year earlier, and this is supported by findings during the same week from the Vulnerable Children and Young people survey.
+The number of children on protection plans at 31 March 2021 shows a fall of 3% compared with a year earlier, and this is supported by findings during the same week from the Vulnerable Children and Young people survey (opens in a new tab).
 However, the survey also shows that for large parts of the year (June 2020 to January 2021), the number of children on protection plans was higher than the same period a year earlier, thereby showing that the overall pattern was not consistent throughout the year.

 Number and rate (per 10,000 children) of child protection plans as at 31 March, 2013 to 2021, England